KseniaBittner/DSM2DTM/README.md

-# DSM2DTM Swiss Data for Training, Validation and Testing
+# DSM2DTM: Swiss Public Dataset for Digital Terrain Model Generation
-This repository contains data we used for training, validation and testing in our pablication "DSM2DTM: An End-to-End Deep Learning Approach for Digital Terrain Model Generation", ISPRS Geospatial Week 2023.
+This repository contains dataset we used for training, validation and testing in our pablication "DSM2DTM: An End-to-End Deep Learning Approach for Digital Terrain Model Generation", ISPRS Geospatial Week 2023.